demisto/content-docs/docs/tutorials/tut-setup-dev-codespace.md

 A GitHub account (can be created [here](https://github.com/signup)).

 ## Setup
-The following provides instructions for an initial setup that needs to be done only once.
+The following instructions are for an initial setup that needs to be done only once.
 After that, the generated environment will be kept in your GitHub account.

 ### Create a New Codespace